-Use the SIXNET RS232 cable (VT-CABLE-MDM, which is 6 feet in length) or an equivalent cable to connect the modem's RS232 port (DB9 Male cable end) to the RS232 port on a SIXTRAK Gateway, VersaTRAK RTU or PC (DB9 Female cable end).
+Use a VT-CABLE-MDM or equivalent cable to connect the modem's RS232 port (DB9 Male cable end) to the RS232 port on a SIXTRAK Gateway, VersaTRAK RTU or PC (DB9 Female cable end).
 As shown in Figure 4-1, the VT-CABLE-MDM is a straight through serial communications cable suitable for connecting a DTE device (PC, Gateway or VersaTRAK) to a DCE device (VT-MODEM).
-For IPm and ST-GT-1210 stations, use a straight-through Ethernet cable (not supplied) and the RJ45 to DB9 male adapter that came with the station.

 Cable requirements for PLCs and other devices may be different.
 Refer to the PLC or other device's documentation for cable pinouts.
-Some PLC cables are documented in the Technical notes provided on the SIXNET CD that came with your modem.
+Some PLC cables are documented in the Technical notes provided on the SIXNET Programmable I/O for Windows CD.